fedecasani/poke_app/README.md

 ## Description

 This Flutter application allows users to explore a list of Pokémon using the [PokeAPI](https://pokeapi.co/).
 The app is designed with clean architecture and utilizes Riverpod for state management.
-It offers an attractive and functional user interface, with the ability to toggle between light and dark modes.
+It offers an attractive and functional user interface, with the ability to toggle between light and dark modes and pokemon search by name

 ## Characteristics